scarv/hydra/docs/architecture.md

 All three cores are now composed and ready to execute.

 When an instruction is fetched on the primary core, it outputs the instruction to the secondary cores so they can execute it in parallel.
+Specifically, it presents the instruction on the `mcompose_instr` bus and outputs a pulse on `mcompose_exec`, triggering the other cores to execute that instruction.
 The carry signals between cores allow addition and shift instructions to function correctly across the wide datapath.

-After they are done, the primary core writes **0** to `mcompose`, causing cores #1 and #2 to resume execution.
+After they are done, the primary core writes **0** to `mcompose`, causing cores #1 and #2 to resume normal execution.